-Forms are sequential and each one must be approved before proceeding to the next form.
+Forms are sequential and each one must be approved before proceeding to the next level.
 Most are self-explanatory, but more details about some of these forms follow this section.

-- Responsible Conduct of Research - Evaluation of Transfer Credit - Use only if you include external transfer courses in the Plan of Study - Doctoral Plan of Study - Comprehensive Exam Committee Appointment - Announcement of Doctoral Comprehensive Exam - Results of Comprehensive Exam - o Submitted electronically by your faculty advisor and committee chair - Candidacy fees are charged to your student Bursar Account upon advancement to doctoral candidacy - Verification of Prospectus/Proposal Confirmation - Send a copy of your dissertation abstract to the program coordinator when you initiate the Comprehensive Exam process - $\circ$ $\;$ The verification form is submitted by the program coordinator $\;$ - Doctoral Dissertation Committee Appointment - Announcement of Final Oral Exam/Defense - Must be submitted and approved at least 10 business days before the exam date - Final Oral Exam (Defense) Instructions (Instructions for committee members) - Students: See the Final Oral Exam Process section in this guide for details (p.
-15) - Results of Final Oral Exam/Defense - Submitted electronically by your faculty advisor (dissertation director) - Dissertation Checklist (use after the final defense has been completed) Judice Distribution Bights Form and Survey of Formed Destarates - Includes Distribution Rights Form and Survey of Earned Doctorates links - Submission of Final (Approved) Dissertation for Archiving - Exit Survey for Graduate College
+- Responsible Conduct of Research

+- Evaluation of Transfer Credit

+- o Use only if you include external transfer courses in the Plan of Study

+- Doctoral Plan of Study - Comprehensive Exam Committee Appointment - Announcement of Doctoral Comprehensive Exam - Results of Comprehensive Exam - Submitted electronically by your faculty advisor and committee chair - Candidacy fees are charged to your student Bursar Account upon advancement to doctoral candidacy - Verification of Prospectus/Proposal Confirmation - Send a copy of your dissertation abstract to the program coordinator when you initiate the Comprehensive Exam process - o The verification form is submitted by the program coordinator - Doctoral Dissertation Committee Appointment - Announcement of Final Oral Exam/Defense - o Must be submitted and approved at least 10 business days before the exam date - Final Oral Exam (Defense) Instructions (Instructions for committee members) - Students: See the Final Oral Exam Process section in this guide for details (p.
+15) - Results of Final Oral Exam/Defense - Submitted electronically by your faculty advisor (dissertation director) - Dissertation Checklist (use after the final defense has been completed) - Includes Distribution Rights Form and Survey of Earned Doctorates links - Submission of Final (Approved) Dissertation for Archiving - Exit Survey for Graduate College